wp-plugins/shortpixel-image-optimiser/readme.txt

 = 2.1.4 =

 * fixed global variable issue for some variables
-* fixed API Key validation that occured for some of the hosting providers out there when HTTPS was used
+* fixed API Key validation that occurred for some of the hosting providers out there when HTTPS was used

 = 2.1.3 =